 The only challenge here is that the forecasting system must collect the relevant data and sales metrics.
 There are a few sales tools that you can use for smoother forecasting.
 The most popular ones are:

-1. Excel: The simplest tool any small organization can begin with to forecast revenue and closures.
+The simplest tool any small organization can begin with to forecast revenue and closures.
 Using basic calculations, storing and processing your data on Excel sheets is possible.
 But as your organization scales up, Excel sheets lead to inaccuracies and mismanaged data with a higher chance of human error.

-2. CRM: An end-to-end CRM software is the perfect tool to optimize revenue intelligence.
+An end-to-end CRM software is the perfect tool to optimize revenue intelligence.
 Since all the data is automatically captured and distributed over the platform, a good CRM does the forecast for you.
 One-click reports and data-visualization tools make the LeadSquared CRM a perfect tool for sales forecasting.

-3. Sales Analytics platforms: Creating a relevant forecast for your business involves tracking relevant sales analytics and metrics that measure team performance and the current business scenario.
+Creating a relevant forecast for your business involves tracking relevant sales analytics and metrics that measure team performance and the current business scenario.
 Sales analytics tools help you collect this data and can be integrated with another tool to generate reports.

-5. Lead scoring tools: Lead Scoring tools are an excellent option for businesses that use the funnel stage forecasting model.
+Lead Scoring tools are an excellent option for businesses that use the funnel stage forecasting model.
 A closure percentage can be attributed to a lead score, or a range of lead scores, to build the forecast for potential deals.
 It also helps you personalize your sales and marketing approach.

-6. Accounting tools: Businesses that set targets based on revenue can use their accounting software for a top-down approach to forecasting.
+Businesses that set targets based on revenue can use their accounting software for a top-down approach to forecasting.
 It also integrates cost of lead data from multiple marketing and support/implementation teams to determine the actual deal size and net revenue.

 Sales Forecasting Software Checklist